-How do I sell a SORN car?
+How to I sell a SORN car

 When selling a SORN car, make sure that you are honest and open with any potential buyers from the outset.
 The more detail you can give from the start, the fewer opportunities potential buyers will have to haggle the price down from you.
 Once you’ve agreed a price and arranged collection, all that’s left to do is complete all the paperwork as you would for the sale of any car.